airbnb/chronon/README.md

 docker-compose up
 ```

-You're now ready to proceed with the tutorial.
+Once you see some data printed with a `only showing top 20 rows` notice, You're now ready to proceed with the tutorial.

 ## Introduction